Alert Source Discuss

 Some real-time interpreter performance gains are reflected in the lower gas costs.
 But larger gains come from AOT and JIT compilers.
 The constraint that stack depths be constant means that in MAGIC code, a JIT can traverse the control flow in one pass, generating machine code on the fly, and an AOT can emit better code in linear time (The Wasm, JVM, and .NET VMs share this property.)

 Static control flow enables the construction of simpler, more efficient circuits for ZK verification.
-See proposal 8173 for details on how static control flow improves ZK-rollup and optimistic rollup efficiency, and enables future migrations to other extecution environments like RISC-V.
+See EIP-8173 for details on how static control flow improves ZK-rollup and optimistic rollup efficiency, and enables future migrations to other execution environments like RISC-V.

 Backwards Compatibility